Week 14 — Molding and casting

 5) Problems, fixes, and how this links to the group write-up

 The epoxy photos document the biggest near-miss: under-mixing looks innocent but causes soft spots or sticky regions after cure.
-I restarted the stir until the streaks disappeared, then accepted some entrained bubbles rather than whipping air in blindly—same “process control beats brand name” lesson as the AB-glue discussion.
-On the silicone side, cutting a curved parting line took patience but prevented the block from falling into two mismatched slabs.
+I restarted the stir until the streaks disappeared, then accepted some entrained bubbles rather than whipping air in blindly.
+Same lesson as the group AB-glue notes: weigh, mix until streak-free, then pour.
+On silicone, the curved parting cut took a while but kept the two halves aligned when I opened the block.

 Compared to the official reminder about smooth mold walls without FDM toolpaths, my mold is silicone (no layer lines), but the cast surface still echoes the FDM master.
 Next iteration I would sand/fill the PLA or switch the master to a finer process before molding if I need a toy-like finish.